TheReal3rd/TheReal3rd/README.md

     <p>My Current projects are: </p>
   </ol>
   <ol>
     <p>YouTube Downloader - GUI interface for youtube-dl that allows the user to mass download video and convert them.
-Not public yet.
+Public.
 (Java) </p>
   </ol>
   <ol>
     <p>Ingester - Driver search and mapping tool that automatically copies files from a new drive to a target location.
 Not public yet.
 (Java) </p>